 “You have to have fun with it, because it’s a constant thing.
 You have to play it up and embrace it.
 I love New York.
 I’ve spent almost half my life here. … And Chicago is who I am and it is a city I’m very, very proud of.
 I really don’t feel that the city gets as much respect as it deserves, whether it’s culturally or in the culinary world. … I think a lot has to do with this Chicago-New York rivalry.”

-Two years ago, when the Mets played the Cubs in the National League Championships, Burke made a bet with pizza maker Mark Iocono, owner of Lucali in Brooklyn, a favorite of Beyoncé and Jay-Z. If the Cubs lost, Burke would have to make pizza at Lucali, and if the Mets lost, Iocono would have to try his hand at some deep-dish.
+Two years ago, when the Mets played the Cubs in the National League Championships, Burke made a bet with pizza maker Mark Iacono, owner of Lucali in Brooklyn, a favorite of Beyoncé and Jay-Z. If the Cubs lost, Burke would have to make pizza at Lucali, and if the Mets lost, Iacono would have to try his hand at some deep-dish.
 The Mets won, but Burke has yet to make good on the bet.
 “We haven’t done that yet.
 He doesn’t want me to disrespect the oven,” he said, laughing.
 “But it’ll happen.”

 Burke delivered pizzas in high school, but that was about as much culinary experience as he had before his pizza experimenting.
 At the Gabelli School he studied finance, interning at Merrill Lynch.
 “I really kind of cut my teeth in New York City at a young age, and that was really fun,” he said.
-After Fordham, he worked for a hedge fund in Chicago that transferred him back to New York when the financial crisis hit.
-Then they proposed a promotion in San Francisco, and Burke realized his heart wasn’t in that world anymore.
+After Fordham, he worked for a hedge fund then a bank in Chicago that transferred him back to New York when the financial crisis hit.
+They proposed a promotion in San Francisco, and Burke realized his heart wasn’t in that world anymore.
 So he took some time off and decided to pursue his pizza idea.

 “I would say the first thing that really helped me was that I didn’t know anything.
 It was humbling in the sense that if you want to learn something, you have to start from zero and learn all the steps,” he said.